Vinzulueta/Alvin_Zulueta-Awesome_Portfolio/README.md

 ## Skills and Abilities

-- Proficiency in one or more programming languages like Python, Java, C++, JavaScript, Ruby, etc., crucial for developing software and web applications.
+- Proficiency in one or more programming languages like Python, Java, C++, JavaScript, Ruby, etc., is crucial for developing software and web applications.
 - Knowledge of working with databases, SQL, and data modeling.
 - Proficiency in working with various operating systems like Windows, Linux, macOS, etc., and performing system administration tasks.
 - Knowledge of HTML, CSS, and JavaScript, as well as frameworks like React or Angular, for building and maintaining websites and web applications.